GaleProulx/sea-of-book.github.io/_posts/Fantasy/2021-7-3-The_Programmatic_Magic_School.md

 Tomomi takes a few moments to think.
 Choosing their words carefully they respond, "while I do find your theories outlandish I don't see any reason why your unpublished work can't find grounding in academia."

 Well shit, I didn't know there was homework we had to do.
 How the hell did Tomomi find this generic ass name of a professor's work?
-If I googled Dr. Gray there would have to be at least fifty Dr. Gray's who would not be this man.
+If I Googled Dr. Gray there would have to be at least fifty Dr. Gray's who would not be this man.

 Dr. Gray's eyebrows raise substantially.
 "I am surprised anyone under the age of 30 has looked into my research," he says.
 "You must have gone to Oak Harbor Community College, right?"
 Tomomi nods.
 "I see," he trails off as if this all makes perfect sense before turning to face me.
 "And why are you here?"